SilKsPlugins/ShopsUI/README.md

 *This plugin is made for [OpenMod](https://openmod.github.io/openmod-docs/), the successor of RocketMod.
 OpenMod supports all RocketMod plugins.
 [Migrate to OpenMod now](https://openmod.github.io/openmod-docs/user-guide/installation/unturned/).
 Feel free to ask questions in the [OpenMod Discord](https://discord.gg/6yy7gxk).*

+Easily migrate from your existing ZaupShops installation using the migration command.
+See more in the **Migration** section.

 ### Usage

 Players can simply use /shop (or /vshop to directly access the vehicle shop).